Food and Agriculture Organization of the United Nations (FAO)

 Company Plans

-FAO remains committed to its mission of providing essential research and forecasts to enable countries to make informed decisions about agricultural production and trade.
-The organization continues to advocate for sustainable agricultural practices and is dedicated to enhancing global food security.
-A significant initiative includes collaboration with the Organisation for Economic Co-operation and Development (OECD) on a joint report, which predicts a steady increase in global demand for meat, dairy products, and fish over the next decade.
-Additionally, FAO has updated its forecast on global grain production, predicting that in 2025, global grain production will reach an all-time high of 2.96 billion tons.
+FAO remains committed to its mission of providing essential research and forecasts to aid countries in making informed agricultural production and trade decisions.
+The organization advocates for sustainable agricultural practices and is dedicated to enhancing global food security.
+A significant initiative includes a collaboration with the Organisation for Economic Co-operation and Development (OECD) on a joint report that predicts a steady increase in global demand for meat, dairy products, and fish over the next decade.

 Related news